PLEASE NOTE WE ARE RECRUITING FOR VOLUNTEERS WHO LIVE IN OR CLOSE TO THE FOLLOWING AREAS;

 Full PPE will be provided during each session.

-Facilities are on site ensure hygiene procedures are followed.
+Facilities are on site to ensure hygiene procedures are followed.

 Support and inductions from Volunteer Co-ordinator prior to taking up your role.